EnterpriseDB/tpa/docs/tpaexec-deploy.md

 the hosts in the cluster).
 We recommend that you use at least one ``-v`` during deployment.
 The output is also logged to ``ansible.log`` in the cluster directory.

+The exact number of hosts, tasks, and changed tasks may of course vary.

 The deploy command takes no options itself—any options you provide after the cluster name are passed on unmodified to Ansible (e.g., ``-v``).